NeuralVFX/reverse-matchmove-gan/README.md

 # Code Usage

-*This repo is still being buit and tested, I will update the Usage when complete*
+*This repo is still being built and tested, I will update the Usage when complete*

 # Example Data Set
 ![](examples/chiang_mai_matrix_data_b.png)